kimbilaontoast/kimbilaontoast.github.io/_posts/2024-08-1-noise-and-signal.md

 It’s obscene, this refusal to simply do what is said.
 To walk, to sit, be still.
 This doe-eyed submission is dangerous.
 You know this.

-I can hear the soft rumble of the Buddha’s voice echoing in my heart.
+I can hear the soft rumble of the Buddha’s thunder in my heart.
-He is speaking to me, through me, beckoning me to listen.
+He crashes into me.
-You already know what to do, the path is right before you.
+You already know; the path is right before you.

 This is what it is to be a man – to live as if your father were dead.
-With fractal crumbs, cool heart and clear mind, smeared with ash a thousand times, leave this maddening world, as it babbles to itself, and burns.
+With fractal crumbs and clear mind, smeared with ash a thousand times, leave this maddening world behind, as it babbles and burns.

 It's your turn.